Andrew-Gautier/Fitspace/README.md

 <h1 style = "font-size: 24px;"><strong>Support</strong></h1>

-If you issues, navigate to the homepage of the website.
+If you have issues, navigate to the homepage of the website.
 There you will find a link to our contact information.

 <h1 style = "font-size: 24px;"><strong>Known Issues</strong></h1>